WHAT TO DO IN INTERLAKEN – PLACES TO VISIT AND FUN ACTIVITIES

-The Galcier Gorge Rosenlaui is part of the Unesco World Heritage Jungfrau-Aletsch.
+The Glacier Gorge Rosenlaui is part of the UNESCO World Heritage Jungfrau-Aletsch.
 Okay, Rosenlaui Glacier Gorge is not in Interlaken but close and should be on your bucket list as well.

-Especially on hot days, walking through the gorge is amazing – but also after heavy rainfalls as the waterfalls are stronger – you have to do a bit of hiking.
-Still, it is a gradual ascent where you will pass waterfalls, natural whirlpools, and more.
+Especially on hot days, walking through the gorge is amazing.
+But also after heavy rainfalls, as the waterfalls are stronger, it is amazing!
+You have to do a bit of hiking but it is a gradual ascent and you will pass waterfalls, natural whirlpools, and more.

 Head to Grindelwald Glacier Canyon

-The Grindelwald Glacier Canyon is in the region of Jungfrau – walk towards the glacier while getting information about the canyon along the way.
+Another glacier – this Grindelwald Glacier Canyon is also in the region of Jungfrau.
+Walk towards the glacier while getting information about the canyon along the way.

 The canyon was formed by the lower Grindelwald glacier, which then, over time, carved its way through the rock in this area.
-However, while the lower glacier no longer exists, the canyon can be visited, and the water cascades freely from the mountains into the Lütschine River below.
+However, while the lower glacier no longer exists, you can visit the canyon, and the water cascades freely from the mountains into the Lütschine River below.

 The gorge is only open from May to October, so check out their website for more info.

-Iseltwald is a beautiful little village on the shores of Lake Brienz.
+Iseltwald is an adorable little village on the shores of Lake Brienz.
 It has many traditional Swiss wooden houses with charming decorations and makes a great walk from Giessbach Waterfalls or even Interlaken.

-But you can do more than just looking at the cute houses – do some water sports at Lake Brienz (though it is cold) or start your boat tour from here and make sure to take pictures from the quite famous little pier that you will find here.
-Though it is small, Iseltwald is one of the cutes places to visit in Interlaken.
+But you can do more than just looking at the cute houses.
+Enjoy some water sports at Lake Brienz (that water is cold, though) or start your boat tour from here and make sure to take pictures from the quite famous little pier that you will find here.
+Though it is small, Iseltwald is one of the cutest places to visit in Interlaken.

 You can get here by car, boat, or walk from Interlaken or Giessbach waterfalls.

-Talking about Lauterbrunnen…Experience the powerful waterfalls in Interlaken and very close to Lauterbrunnen: the Trümmelbachfälle: be prepared for a loud, wet and cool experience.
+Talking about Lauterbrunnen…Experience the powerful waterfalls very close to Lauterbrunnen: the Trümmelbachfälle.
+Be prepared for a loud, wet, and cool experience.
 They are a series of ten glacier-fed waterfalls inside the mountain accessible by a tunnel-funicular.

-How to get there: I got there by car, but, luckily Switzerland has an amazing public transportation system (the station is Stechelberg), so you can get there by bus or have an easy walk from Lauterbrunnen to the Trümmelbachfälle (about 45 minutes one way)
+How to get there: I got there by car, but, luckily Switzerland has an amazing public transportation system (the station is Stechelberg) so you can get there by bus or have an easy walk from Lauterbrunnen (about 45 minutes one way)

 Visit 007 Filming Location – Schilthorn

 Close to the Trümmelbachfälle, you will find this attraction: Schilthorn.
-Visit Schilthorn mountain and see the Swiss Skyline from there (the Swiss Skyline is just really stunning).
-Most of you will probably know Schilthorn from James Bond as one of the movies (On Her Majesty’s Secret Service) was filmed here.
+Most of you will probably know Schilthorn from James Bond because one of the movies (On Her Majesty’s Secret Service) was filmed here.

 This is actually a fun thing to do in winter as well.